 Before filing a personal injury claim because of a head injury, you will need many different types of documentation.
 The documents include accident reports, accident investigation material including photographs and witness statements, medical records, and rehabilitation assessments of how the injury has changed your life.

-Too often, those suffering from a traumatic brain injury experience, confusion, forgetfulness, and other memory problems which makes it very difficult to manage activities of daily living, much less gathering the information and documents needed to pursue a claim.
+Too often, those suffering from a traumatic brain injury experience, confusion, forgetfulness, and other memory problems which makes it very difficult to manage activities of daily living, much less gather the information and documents needed to pursue a claim.
 An experienced brain injury lawyer in Houston can help you understand what you will need.
 It is important to retain an attorney that can help you gather those documents and guide you and your claim from start to finish.

 Common Causes of Brain Injuries in Houston